scryptedapp/scripts.scrypted.app/tts-audio-button.md

 # Play Audio Button

-This script creates a button that speak a given line of text on cameras with two way audio or Chromecast devices.
+This script creates a button that speaks a given line of text on cameras with two way audio or Chromecast devices.
 This can be used to create announcements.

 ::: tip
 This script requires the Google Text To Speech Plugin.